 NOTE 1—A value of 1 indicates the quiet interval starts during the beacon interval starting at the next TBTT.

-NOTE 2—An EHT AP must not advertise a number of TBTTs that is greater than 127 until the beacon interval during which the next quiet interval starts.
-A quiet count value greater than 127 is possible when the Quiet element is carried in the per-STA profile of Basic Multi-Link element.
+(#17535) NOTE 2—An EHT AP can not advertise a number of TBTTs that is greater than 127 until the beacon interval during which the next quiet interval starts.
+A Quiet Count value greater than 127 is used to indicate a quiet interval that has already started and is possible when the Quiet element is carried in a Per-STA Profile subelement in a Basic Multi-Link element (see 35.3.11 (Multi-link procedures for channel switching, extended channel switching, and channel quieting)).

 9.4.2.36 Neighbor Report element